One of his biggest successes was landing a leading part in the television show, The Girl From U.N.C.L.E, in the early 1960s.

 Hart to Hart (one episode, 1981)

-In the episode Murder in Paradise, Noel played a mysterious detective on the hunt for a killer.
+In the Hart to Hart episode, Murder in Paradise, Noel played a mysterious detective on the hunt for a killer.

 Starring in the episode of the long-running show brought him back together with his Girl From U.N.C.L.E co-star Stefanie Powers and It Takes a Thief co-star Robert Wagner.